'The Bachelorette' 2018 Spoilers: Becca Kufrin's Trip To The Bahamas Determines Her 4 Hometown Date Recipients

 The final one-on-one goes to Blake Horstmann, and he definitely needs this opportunity.
 Blake and Becca had a great individual date together early in the season, but they need to see if the fireworks are still there.
 The Bachelorette spoilers reveal that they will spend time walking on the beach together and they will check out some music from the Baha Men, who are originally from the area.
 Kufrin and Horstmann will do some dancing and later open up to one another during dinner.
 Once again, this date reportedly leads to a rose.

 That means that Wills Reid, Jason Tartick, and Leo Dottavio end up on the group date with Kufrin.
-The quartet will play beach volleyball and Bachelorette spoilers detail that the setting lightens the mood somewhat.
+The quartet will play beach volleyball, and Bachelorette spoilers detail that the setting lightens the mood somewhat.
 However, it sounds as if all three guys know that the stakes are high with only one rose remaining.

 “However, the suspense still hangs heavy in the air as each man’s fate is decided, leaving two utterly heartbroken.”